 Director Jean-Marc Vallee’s two previous films, Dallas Buyers Club and Wild, came adorned with Academy Award nominations (and two wins!) for its central roles.
 It is safe to say this is a feat that will not be repeated with Demolition.
-The only thing of note in Demolition is how Vallee has perfected his visual style, a style defined by its very imperfection.
+The only thing of note here is how Vallee has perfected his visual style, a style defined by its very imperfection.
 From the abrupt cuts-to-black in Dallas Buyers Club, to the structural untidiness of Wild, it is clear he has an obsession with demolishing the standard narrative structure in mainstream cinema, whilst maintaining full coherency.
-What better film than Demolition to perfect that trick of “neat demolition” completely?
 He frequently uses sequences like a comedian would use non-sequiturs, adding nothing to the narrative yet showing full command of a particular brand of visual style, that subverts the expected visual form of a maudlin drama about male displacement.

 Here, framed angles that show Gyllenhaal out of touch with society are manipulated in ways that, although they don’t detract from the overbearingly quirky and self-centred nature of the film, make for dazzling visual distractions.
 Irrelevant sequences that show an elementary school race in reverse and Gyllenhaal dancing like an uncaged orang-utan, to name two memorable examples, are used as a form of cinematic punctuation.
 Early in the film, in the worst sequence, Gyllenhaal laments that “everything in life is a metaphor”.
 The use of the aforementioned overbearing visual metaphors coinciding with events in his life are at least a visual signifier that redeem the film somewhat, by at least being stylistically attuned to the character’s inherent neuroses.

 Demolition is the kind of film that has been made numerous times before, to the extent watching this will have no effect upon your life.
-A hymn to the fragility of the ego of an upper middle-class man, it presents an emotional problem so detached from the reality and empathetic mindset of any rational viewer, it becomes a struggle to care even when it flirts with being entertaining.
+A hymn to the fragility of an upper middle class male ego, it presents an emotional problem so detached from the reality and empathetic mindset of any rational viewer, it becomes a struggle to care even when it flirts with being entertaining.